Azure/azure-sdk/_posts/2020-05-12-may-release.md

 1. `EnvironmentCredential`
 1. `ManagedIdentityCredential`
-1. `SharedTokenCacheCredential` (Windows only, with MacOS & Linux supporting comming soon)
+1. `SharedTokenCacheCredential` (Windows only, with MacOS & Linux supporting coming soon)
 1. `VisualStudioCredential` (.NET only)
 1. `IntelliJCredential` (Java only)
 1. `VisualStudioCodeCredential`